lemocla/Codzilla/README.md

    The Wave validation screenshots for each page can be found the folder documentation/accessibility

-  - ## **Interesting issues and know bugs**
+  - ## **Interesting issues and known bugs**

     - #### **Using materialize framework**
-      Styling components in materialize created a number of issue, especially with regards to images and the navigation bar.
+      Styling components in materialize created a number of issues, especially with regards to images and the navigation bar.
 The developer resolved these issues by using google inspect tools and targeting the right elements, as well as making use of !important to override the default styling when necessary.

     - #### **Edit preferences - checkbox values & checked attribute**